 When it comes to proposing to the love of your life, diamond rings are always the first preference.
 And why not – diamonds are indeed, the perfect expression of your love for the most special person in your life.
 When it comes to diamond rings, the first thing that crosses our minds is the budget, and your thought is justified, considering the exorbitant prices diamond rings are priced at.

 But apart from the price of the ring, there’s another factor that you need to look into – the clarity of the diamond you’re considering purchasing.
 The clarity of the diamond is an essential aspect impacting its value, appearance, durability and brightness.
 Checking the clarity value is important – After all, you don’t want to end up with a sub-standard diamond after shelling out a bomb for it!
-So let’s find out more about two types of diamond clarity – VS1 or VVS2 – and how it impacts diamond value.
+So let’s find out more about two types of diamond clarity – VS1 vs VVS2 – and how it impacts diamond value.

 What is Diamond Clarity?

 Diamond clarity refers to the absence of flaws, inclusions, blemishes, or any other impurities in a diamond.
 These precious stones are graded according to the extent of clarity they display.
 The clarity scale of diamonds begins from Flawless, Very Very Slightly Included, Very Slightly Included, Slightly Included, and lastly, Included.